JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 <span id="p300">[<sup><small>p.
 300</small></sup>]</span>

 &nbsp;&nbsp;&nbsp;&nbsp;[^215].
-(The trigram representing) a mountain, and in the midst of it that (representing) heaven, form Tâ _Kh_û.
+(The trigram representing) a mountain, and in the midst of it that (representing) heaven, form Tâ <i>Kh</i>û.
 The superior man, in accordance with this, stores largely in his memory the words and deeds of former men, to subserve the accumulation of his virtue.

 1\.
 ‘He is in a position of peril; it will be advantageous for him to stop his advance:’—he should not rashly expose himself to calamity.